jeremyglebe/AspectsOfEternity-Wiki/currency.md

 ---

-In the world of Elysys, there are multiple forms of currency used by different social classes and for various purposes.
+In the world of Eden, there are multiple forms of currency used by different social classes and for various purposes.

 # Physical Currency